BlaineDev/431-classes-2022/projectB/schedule.md

 # Schedule for 431 Project B Presentations

-In the Minute Paper after Class 20, you will let me know whether you'd prefer to give your presentation in person or via Zoom.
-I DO NOT PROMISE to match your preference, so you should be prepared to give the presentation in person until I tell you otherwise in writing.

 ## Thursday December 8

 - Please arrive at Dr. Love's office **10 minutes prior** to the start time listed below.
 If his door is open, knock and let him know you're there.
 If it's closed, please don't knock - just wait until he opens the door.
 Thank you.